louis76013/maze/README.md

 ### The project
 1. the main logic is implemented in standard C++ which is portable for Linux
 2. there are a few APIs designed for button click function calls
-3. the UI is done by Borland C++ Builder, because it's cleaner and easier, and the key point is that it support standard C++, as versus to Visual family
+3. the UI is done by Borland C++ Builder, because it's cleaner and easier, and the key point is that it support standard C++, as versus  Visual family